ppfeufer/aa-forum/README.md

 Alias "/media" "/var/www/myauth/media/"
 ```

-At last a "Directory" rule is needed as well.
+At last, a "Directory" rule is needed as well.
 Add the following below the already
 existing Directory rule for the static files:

 ```apache